 Prepare your injection only when you are ready to give it.
 Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

-Your care provider will show you where to on your body to inject this mediicne.
+Your care provider will show you where on your body to inject this medicine.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 After using regular insulin, you should eat a meal within 30 minutes.

 Never share a syringe with another person, even if the needle has been changed.
 Sharing syringes can allow infections or disease to pass from one person to another.

 Low blood sugar (hypoglycemia) can happen to everyone who has diabetes.
 Symptoms include headache, hunger, sweating, irritability, dizziness, nausea, and feeling shaky.
 To quickly treat low blood sugar, always keep a fast-acting source of sugar with you such as fruit juice, hard candy, crackers, raisins, or non-diet soda.